caltech-cs124/container/README.md

         }
         ```

-6. Using the VSCode Dev Containers plugin, rebuild and reopen the project in
+6. Using the VSCode Dev Containers plugin, reopen the project in the container.
-    the container.
+    **If you have completed the previous steps before opening the project in
+    VSCode, you may be prompted to do this automatically.**

-    *   You can use the remote button `><` on the **bottom left of the
+    *   You can use the blue remote button `><` on the **bottom left of the
         VSCode window**, or open up the `View > Command Palette` and search for
-        `Dev Containers: Rebuild and Reopen in Container`.

-    *   You don’t have to rebuild the container after you build it for the
-        first time; you can just use `Dev Containers: Reopen in Container`.
+        `Dev Containers: Reopen in Container`.

     *   When this is successfully done and you are inside the Docker container
-        in VSCode, you will see `Dev Container: Ubuntu` in the green ribbon on
+        in VSCode, you will see `Dev Container: Ubuntu` in the blue ribbon on
         the bottom left.

+7. You can now open a Terminal window in VSCode, and you should see a prompt
+    like `root@<somehash>:/workspaces/<your_project_path>`.

-7.  **Inside your Docker container instance,** edit your `~/.bashrc` file such
+8.  **Inside your Docker container instance (i.e. in this Terminal window),**
-    that the PATH includes your project’s `src/utils` folder.
-An example of
+    edit your `~/.bashrc` file such that the PATH includes your project’s
-    doing that would to be **append this** to your `~/.bashrc` file:
+    `src/utils` folder.
+An example of doing that would to be **append this**
+    to your `~/.bashrc` file:

     ```sh
-    export PATH=$PATH:/workspaces/${PROJECT}/src/utils
+    export PATH=$PATH:/workspaces/<your_project_path>/src/utils
     ```

-    You should replace `${PROJECT}` with whatever your repository name is.
+    (Replace `<your_project_path>` with whatever your repository name is.

     After this, **reload your `~/.bashrc`** using the command `source ~/.bashrc`.

-8. Apply the [`cross-container.patch`](./cross-container.patch) to fix the
-    project for the container tools.

-    This can be done by running this command in the root folder of the
-    repository:

-    ```sh
-    cat cross-container.patch | patch -p1
-    ```

-9. From now on, you should do all your development (or at least, testing) in
+9. From now on, you can do all your testing in the container.
+Try `make check`
-    the container.
-Try `make check` or `pintos` commands to make sure it works.
+    or `pintos` commands to make sure it works.

+    **NOTE:**  Use the non-GUI invocation of `pintos` within the container to
+    avoid confusing output.
+For example, to run the `alarm-multiple` test,
+    use `pintos -v -- run alarm-multiple`, _not_ `pintos run alarm-multiple`.

-    *   The provided container only has the minimum viable tools to compile
+    *   The provided container only has the minimum necessary tools to compile
         and test PintOS.
 You may want to install other useful system tools
         such as `git`, `vim`, `hh`, etc. in the container.
 This can be done
         with `apt install git` for example.
 If you believe that we should